How to install a washing machine

 - Unscrew cold water-in pipe

 - Pull out the waste water hose

 - Removed carriage bolts from your new machine

 - Attach cold water-in hose

 - Spirit level

-Use our interactive tool below to help you through each step.
+Use our tool below and answer the questions to help you through each step of the way.

 The costs involved in connecting a new washing machine vary from shop to shop, but wherever you go you’ll be charged.
 We’ve looked at the prices charged by four leading washing machine stores for both freestanding and built-in models.